 In 1967, a twenty-five-year-old refugee named Bashir Khairi traveled from the Palestinian hill town of Ramallah to Ramla, Israel, with a goal: to see the beloved stone house with the lemon tree in its backyard that he and his family had been forced to leave nineteen years earlier.
-When he arrived, he was greeted by one of its new residents: Dalia Eshkenazi Landau, a nineteen-year-old Israeli college student whose family had fled Europe following the Holocaust.
-She had … Continue reading →
+When he arrived, he was greeted by one of its new residents: Dalia Eshkenazi Landau, a nineteen-year-old Israeli college student whose family had fled Europe following the … Continue reading →

 When her father is assassinated, fifteen year-old Laila, her mother and younger brother escape their tumultuous homeland to America.
 As Laila explores her new freedoms, she learns that what she grew up believing about her father – that he was a king and her family royalty – is not how the rest of the world saw his rule.
 The ugly words – dictator, tyrant – slam into her, turning her past upside down.
 She watches helplessly from across the world as her uncle continues the regime of violence and destruction.

 She heard the sound of the black helicopters approaching the day Mabby died.
 Since then, Valley and her big brother Bo have been hiding and waiting for their Da to come home.
 Staying out of sight because you never know when Those People will show up again.
 Valley wants to help.
 Da sends messages to Those People, ones they will not forget.
 Ticking packages that make Them listen.

 But Da is gone now, and it is only Valley and Bo.
 Bo is forgetting.
 Only Valley remembers what Da said.
 Only Valley sees the bigger game.
 She will make Those People listen to … Continue reading →